maxburian/SAXS_py3/doc/Server.rst

 The Saxsdog Network
 ===================

 The network may consist of 3 different services.
-The Saxs Server does the image processing.
+The "Saxsdog Server" does the image processing.
-The Saxs Feeder puplishes new file Events and the Saxs Leash controlls an configures the server.
+The "Saxs Feeder" puplishes new file Events and the "Saxs Leash" controlls an configures the server.
 The server should also be able to be manually started and stoped without the Leash.

 .. figure:: Network.*